willy-r/willy-r/README.md

 - 🎂 `getAge(1999, currentYear)`
 - 💻 Software Developer
 - 🧑🏻‍🎓 ADS at PUC Minas
+- 💼 Fullstack Developer Pleno at **Mutant**

 My name is William Rodrigues, but everyone calls me Will.
 I study a little about everything, but what I like the most is back-end development.
 My main technologies are Python, Node.js and Java.
-I have a little experience working as a developer, but I'm debugging things since `getYears(2018, currentYear)`.
+I have a little experience working as a developer, but I'm debugging things since **2018**.

-I am part of the best developer community, [**He4rtDevelopers**](https://heartdevs.com/). 💜
+I'm part of the best developer community, [**He4rtDevelopers**](https://heartdevs.com/). 💜

 ### Social medias
 [![linkedin][linkedin]][linkedin-url]